Flight recorders show crashed Russian jet not struck from outside - investigator

 The A321 is a medium-haul jet in service since 1994, with more than 1,100 in operation worldwide and a good safety record.

+According to FlightRadar24, an authoritative Sweden-based flight tracking service, the aircraft was descending rapidly when the signal to air traffic control was lost.

-Additional reporting by Alexander Winning in Moscow, Pyotr Kovalyov in St Petersburg, Ahmed Tolba in Cairo; Editing by Janet Lawrence
+Additional reporting by Polina Devitt and Alexander Winning in Moscow, Pyotr Kovalyov in St Petersburg, Ahmed Mohamed Hassan and Ahmed Tolba in Cairo; Editing by Janet Lawrence